decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 let ZBillboard = new Billboard(false, false ,true)
 ```

-Tip: To rotate an entity so that it follows the user around while at ground level, give it _Y_ axis rotation.
+Tip: To rotate an entity so that it follows the player around while at ground level, give it _Y_ axis rotation.

 Billboards are also very handy to add to _text_ entities, since it makes them always legible.

-The `rotation` value of the entity's `Transform` component doesn't change as the billboard follows users around.
+The `rotation` value of the entity's `Transform` component doesn't change as the billboard follows players around.

 If an entity has both a `Billboard` component and `Transform` component with `rotation` values, players will see the entity rotating as a billboard.
 If the billboard doesn't affect all axis, the remaining axis will be rotated according to the `Transform` component.